 Route planning with logistics drones, Photo: Blake Wheeler

-More realistic is the use of the small flying robots in rural regions, remote villages or oil rigs with sufficient space for landing stations.
-Speaking of islands: Iceland is a pioneer in drone use.
-Currently, the food delivery company AHA and the drone developer Flytrex are testing a concept for transporting pizza, burgers and the like to Reykjavik.
-The drones now transport food through the air to the centre of the capital on 13 approved routes.
+The use of the small flying robots in rural regions, remote villages or drilling rigs with sufficient space for landing stations is more realistic.
+Speaking of islands: Iceland is a pioneer when it comes to the use of drones.
+The food supplier AHA and the drone developer Flytrex are currently testing a concept for transporting pizza, burgers and the like to Reykjavik.
+The drones are now transporting food to the center of the capital on 13 approved routes.

 Drones in logistics: the perfect messengers